Mailerlite Versus ActiveCampaign – Which is better for you? Here’s everything you need to help you decide!

 #5.
 Email Automation

-The automation tool allows you create sophisticated marketing campaigns within minutes.
+The automation tool allows you to create sophisticated marketing campaigns within minutes.
 With MailerLite, automations are known as Automation workflow.
 Unfortunately, I discovered that this tool isn’t as rugged as I would have liked.
 For instance, there were a couple of occasions, when I messed around with the email sequence in my automation (by adding more time to delay a particular workflow sequence), and the automation just simply refused to work.
 On another occasion, an email that had been sent was sent again (which was quite embarrassing 🙁 )

 #6.
 A/B Split Testing

-This is one feature I was absolutely in love with in MailerLite.
+This is one feature I was absolutely in love with MailerLite.
 The ability to send two slightly different emails, see which performs better and automatically send the winning version to the rest of your subscribers.